-To qualify for Upward Bound, you must be at least 14 years old and enrolled in 9th or 10th grade at Dickinson, Hitchcock or La Marque High Schools.
-You must also demonstrate academic potential, meet income guidelines and be a first-generation potential college student.
-If you meet these requirements, download the Upward Bound application and return the completed forms to the Upward Bound office.
+To qualify for Upward Bound, you must be at least 14 years old and enrolled in nineth or 10th grade at Dickinson, Hitchcock or La Marque High Schools.
+You must also demonstrate academic potential, meet income guidelines and be a potential first-generation college student.
+If you meet these requirements, download the Upward Bound application and return the completed forms to the Upward Bound Office.

 Texas Success Initiative (TSI) – This state-legislated program is designed to improve your success in college.
-There are two components of TSI.
-First, we assess your basic skills in reading, mathematics and writing.
-Next, based on that assessment, we provide developmental instruction to strengthen the academic skills that need improvement.
+COM first assesses students' basic skills in reading, mathematics and writing and then provides developmental instruction to strengthen skills that need improvement.

 To learn more, click here.
 You can also direct questions to the COM Testing Center (409-933-8379) or the Academic Advising Department (409-933-8297).

 Achieving The Dream (ATD) – COM is part of the national Achieving the Dream initiative designed to help community college administrators address the growing number of students who are dropping out of college before earning their degrees and certificates.